woges/UDACITY-self-driving-car/term2_project7_unscented_kalman_filters/README.md

 <img src="./results/NIS_Laser_060.png" width="980" alt="Combined Image" />

 This is how the NIS values of the laser measurements look like.
 Be aware that the 95% line is at a different level in this case because the laser measurement is a two dimensional vector.
-Both diagrams show that the UKF is consistent,it means it provides a realistic covariance metrics.
+Both diagrams show that the UKF is consistent, it means it provides a realistic covariance metrics.

-What really impressive is how precise the UKF can estimate the orientation of the bicycle.
+What really impressive is, how precise the UKF can estimate the orientation of the bicycle.
 None of our sensors is able to directly observe the orientation, but we still get a precise estimate.

 <img src="./results/yaw_060.png" width="980" alt="Combined Image" />